Following the density perturbations through a bounce with AdS/CFT Correspondence: The evolution of the gauge-field fluctuations

-The boundary gauge theory is described by $\mathcal{N} =4$ SYM theory, we will follow the notations in~\cite{Brandenberger:2016egn}.
-The Yang-Mills coupling is determined by the dilaton by $g_{\rm YM} ^2=e^{\phi}$.
+As we shall see below we are going to map the bulk fluctuations onto the boundary.
+We would like to choose the mapping point $\pm t_m$ to be when $g_s N\sim \mathcal{O}(1)$, where the gauge theory becomes weakly coupled and the gravity theory strongly coupled.
+And $|t_m|$ should be a little large than $|t_2|$, which means the mapping happens during contraction phase and is close to deflation.
+Besides, in the correspondence language $t_1$ should be the timing when the coupling decreases to and stays as a small enough constant.

 The boundary theory is strongly coupled in the far past.
 As the universe contracts, the bulk gravity theory becomes more and more strongly coupled.
-Before we approach the bounce point, we map the fluctuations onto the boundary as it becomes weakly coupled at this point.
-We let the gauge field evolve well after the bounce ends and the bulk returns to a weakly coupled state.
+Long before approaching the bounce point, we map the fluctuations onto the boundary where it is weakly coupled.
+We monitor the evolution of the gauge fields well after the bounce ends when the bulk returns to a weakly coupled state.
+In this and the following subsections we are going to use the notations in~\cite{Brandenberger:2016egn} and review their setup for the equation of motion for the gauge fields.